bevesce/TodoFlow/workflows/Editorial/README.md

             return self.content.split('\\n')

 it overwrites *open* from standard library with *open* that will work in Editorial (only for reading, at least for now).

+# ✓ Toggle tags workflow

+Requires todoflow.
+Toggles between *@next*, *@working* and *@done* tags.

+You can install it from [here](http://editorial-app.appspot.com/workflow/5592946678169600/EmgYcGKvFs4)

+# ↱ Move to Project

+Requires todoflow.
+Gets selected text, displays list of all projects and moves selection to chosen one - prepends new tasks.

+You can install it from [here](http://editorial-app.appspot.com/workflow/4986239597936640/r_fct1waTmY)

+Uses *Repeat* and *Save file contents* blocks to work around [this bug in editor.set_file_contents](http://omz-forums.appspot.com/editorial/post/5925732018552832).